What is the Erie doctrine?

 - If the issue is substantive, apply state law.

 - If the law is procedural, apply federal law.

 - If the law is something in the middle, proceed to step two.

-For Erie analysis, if the law is something in the middle, how do you determine which law to apply?
+For Erie analysis, if the law is something in the middle and there is no federal law on point, how do you determine which law to apply?

 - Outcome determinative test: Does the choice of law impact the outcome of the case?
 If so, apply state law.

-- Forum shopping: Would failing to apply the state law lead more people to want to litigate in federal court ?
+- Forum shopping: Would failing to apply the state law encourage people to litigate in federal court?
 If so, apply state law.

 Generally, for what type of rules will the balance of interests fall in favor of the state?

 ⚠️These are also referred to as "strong state policy" rules.